ByteSizedDev/The_Irish_Cookie_Store/README.md

 ## Unsolved Bugs

-I am awere that I still have
+I am aware that I still have

 # Running Locally

-To run this project locally :
+To run this project locally:

 * Open your text editor.